Furrman/MagicProxyPrinter/README.md

-# ArchidektProxyPrinter
+# MagicProxyPrinter

 Have you ever thought about building your deck in Magic The Gathering?
 Have you ever found yourself missing some cards for your newly created deck, but still wanted to give it a try?
 Do you need some card replacements until your new cards arrive?
 Or perhaps you want to build a deck before spending real money on it?

 If so, then this application is for you!
-It allows you to generate a printable and editable document with cards from a deck stored in Archidekt or exported to a text file.
+It allows you to generate a printable and editable document with cards from a deck stored online or exported to a text file.
 With this application, you can easily print your previously created deck and try it out at the table with your friend(s)!

 ## Features

-- Download deck list straight from archidekt via url
+- Download deck list straight from Archidekt via url
 - Get deck list from exported file
 - Add cards number of times per number of quantity
 - Print dual side cards